Hollywood Hijinx: Plot

 As the favorite among all of actor-director Buddy Burbank and Hildegarde Montague's nephews and nieces, the player's character stands to inherit the entirety of the Burbank estate, including their palatial home Hildebud, if the player can find the ten treasures (props from Buddy's films) that crafty Aunt Hildegarde has hidden on the grounds, that is.
 It all has to be done in the space of one night.

 Hildebud is filled with props, posters, and other memorabilia from Buddy's numerous films: a model of Tokyo with Atomic Chihuahua, the Maltese Finch, and a statue of "Buck Palace, the Fighting Mailman" (star of such films as Postage Due and Special Delivery).
 There are hidden passages, a convoluted hedge maze, and other bizarre features of the estate.
 Strange noises sound like someone else is in the house.

-Feelies
+Release

 Physical items included in the game's packaging were: